Your frequently asked questions about COVID-19 (coronavirus)

 Members can find testing locations in NJ on the AmeriHealth New Jersey COVID-19 website.

 AmeriHealth New Jersey is waiving member cost-sharing for in-network, inpatient, acute care treatment for COVID-19.
 This means members will pay no co-pay, co-insurance or deductible in this scenario.

 AmeriHealth New Jersey will also waive cost-sharing for Emergency Department visits when members are admitted to the hospital under these same conditions.
-These changes are effective March 30, 2020 and will extend through June 30, 2020.
-The changes are for fully-insured business; self-insured customers can opt-out of coverage.
+These changes are effective March 30, 2020 and will extend through December 31, 2020.
+The changes are for fully insured business; self-insured customers can opt-out of coverage.

 This includes suspending prior authorization requirements for in-network transportation from an acute inpatient facility to a post-acute facility.

 These steps are intended to facilitate and reduce administrative processes for the placement of COVID-19 patients to the most appropriate care settings.